fusion809/fusion809.github.io/LFS/index.md

             <code>cleanup_old_libraries [OPTION(S)]</code>
         </td>
         <td style="font-size: 16px; padding: 10px;">
             Remove old unused libraries.
 As for used old used libraries, rebuild packages that depend on the library and then remove it.
+Options:<br/><code>--dry-run</code> shows what would be done without actually executing those actions.
         </td>
     </tr>
     <tr>